Name of my Show: Good Stuff

-"I've always been one of those people who made song lists in my head, you know, what songs would go together well to make a good set," she recalled.
-"But I never thought I'd ever be on air.
-I was too shy for that."
+“I’ve always made song lists in my head, songs that would go together well in a set,” she recalled.
+“But I never thought I’d ever be on air.
+I was too shy for that.”

-Gradually, after meeting and becoming friends with other KVMR broadcasters, she took the volunteer-driven station's training class.
+Gradually, after meeting and becoming friends with KVMR broadcasters Wesley Robertson and Mark Staneart, she took the volunteer-driven station’s training class.

 “I only thought maybe I’d be a sub sometimes” Rogers continued, “but it was way too much fun and I found I loved it (being on the air) and wanted my own show.”

-She also revels in having both regional and national artists perform live in-studio during the show.
-"I never would have dreamed I would grow up to interview some of my music idols.
-I can talk to musicians I admire now without my knees shaking," she said with a smile.
+She also loves live in-studio interviews.
+“I never would have dreamed I would grow up to interview some of my music idols.
+I can talk to musicians I admire now without my knees shaking,” she said with a smile.

 With an emphasis on singer-songwriters, Americana and roots music, Kim’s reputation has grown such over the years that she’s only one of two KVMR broadcasters to have won the John Nichols Music Achievement Award twice, an honor named for a late station music director who helped craft the station’s sound.

-She's also a volunteer music reviewer for the station, handling 60 to 80 releases a month at times.
-And she's an active on-air part of the station's well-known live remote broadcasts.
+She’s also a volunteer music reviewer for the station, handling 60 to 80 releases a month at times.
+And she’s been an active on-air part of the station’s well-known live remote broadcasts through the years.

 The suburban Chicago native is a graphic designer by career (KIM ART Graphics), but staring at a computer screen for long hours under tight deadlines gets to Rogers.

 “Once a week I just have to pull my head out of the computer,” she explained.
 “That’s when I come in to the studio to do my show and can just close the door and play 2 hours of my (musical) favorites.”